Marcelo Gleiser Wins Templeton Prize For Quest To Confront 'Mystery Of Who We Are'

 It was this heady mixture of awe and joy that attracted the Templeton Prize judges to Gleiser's work.
 In explaining why he won the award, the foundation cited his attempts to thread the disparate disciplines of science and the humanities, and the rigor of experimental research with an embrace of spirituality.

-For his efforts, the foundation has awarded Gleiser 1.1 million pounds sterling — slight less than $1.5 million.
+For his efforts, the foundation has awarded Gleiser 1.1 million pounds sterling — slightly less than $1.5 million.
 And they have set his name in collection of Templeton honorees that includes Mother Theresa, Desmond Tutu and the Dalai Lama.

 But Gleiser downplays what he calls the "small progresses" he has nudged along.
 Instead, he says there's enough joy to be found simply in chipping away at the great unknown.

 "Einstein had a quote, you know — he used to say what drives science and the arts is our relation with the mysterious," he says.
-"In a sense, in a very humble way, I'm trying to magnify this message to reach many more people.
-To say that we are not just building machines and fast cars and GPS.
+"In a sense, in a very humble way, I'm trying to magnify this message to reach many more people — to say that we are not just building machines and fast cars and GPS.
 We are actually confronting the mystery of who we are."